ibm-cloud-docs/sap-ase-managed/connect.md

 1. Login to IBM Cloud.
 2. Go to the Resource List and launch the Secrets Manager instance.
-3. Select "View Secret" for the `$PREFIX-dba-initial-login` secret under the `$PREFIX-ssp-access-secret-group` secret group.
+3. Select "View Secret" for the `$PREFIX-dba-initial-login` secret under the `$PREFIX-ase-user-secrets` secret group.
 4. Confirm you are in a safe environment and copy the secret value.
 5. Launch your desired internet browser and navigate to the Cloud ASE Portal.
     ![Cloud ASE Portal Login](./images/portal-login.png){: caption="Login to Cloud ASE Portal" caption-side="bottom"}